-Provide referral to counselling services for victims of sexual assault and discrimination paid for out of remedy fund.

-Ensure that gender-related aspects of non-judicial mechanisms are adequately addressed.
+assault and discrimination paid for out of the remedy fund. referrals and full financial support for access to counselling services to victims of sexual assault and discrimination.
+This should be funded through a designated remedy fund, established through extensive consultation with women, including experts and those with discrimination or harassment experience.
+Timeline: 2 years - 2019-2020 Ensure that gender- related aspects of non-judicial mechanisms are adequately addressed.
 Involve women in the design and implementation of non-judicial grievance mechanisms.
 Businesses At least 75% of businesses develop non-judicial grievance mechanisms through extensive consultation with women, including experts and those with discrimination or harassment experience.
 Timeline: 2 years - 2019-2020 Document the situation of employment of LGBTI individuals and women.
 The document must be published in a report that is available and accessible to the public.
 Businesses At least 50% of businesses must report on their employment of LGBTI individuals and women on a yearly basis.
 These reports must be freely available and accessible to the public.
 Timeline: 1 year - 2019